PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `_late_pre_qkv_shape_extract_stats`.
 The earlier call and the later absolute-end call remain discarded expressions.
 This preserves all three execution points while giving the current terminal interval unambiguous mutation evidence.

+The preceding late SPP pair contains two transactional owners.
+Each prunes only after a positive rewrite, so their two returned counters completely describe mutation and no separate tensor-count delta is needed.
+Strict characterization requires ordered tuple propagation, exact two-result validation, and a fixed two-counter summary staged between the preceding raw layout rewrite and the pre-QKV shape-extract result.